-On November 14, social media images and school announcements highlighting National Letter of Intent (NLI) signees began appearing as the signing period opened for NCAA hockey.
+On November 13, 2019, the National Letter of Intent (NLI) signing period opened for NCAA hockey.

-Thanks to recent rules changes, the NLI signing period for hockey now runs throughout the year – in 2018-19, it is from Nov.
-14 through Aug.
+Thanks to rules changes in 2018, the NLI signing period for hockey now runs throughout the year – in 2019-20, it is from Nov.
+13 through Aug.
 1. Previously hockey had two signing periods, and prospects could not sign NLIs from approximately mid-November through mid-April.

 An NLI is essentially an athletic scholarship agreement between a school and a student-athlete.
 A prospective student-athlete must be in grade 12 (or later) to sign an NLI.